jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

   (o) any other matter that affects the safety or suitability of food.
 (4) Regulations referred to in subsection (3)﻿(k) may (without limitation)— (a) specify how residue levels are to be determined for specified foods:
-  (b) prohibit the sale of any food containing residues of a substance that exceed limits specified by a notice under section 406(1)﻿(u):
+  (b) prohibit the sale of any food containing residues of a substance that exceed limits specified by a notice under subsection (8):
-  (c) provide for exemptions from specified requirements of the regulations where the residues present in the food concerned are within allowable limits specified in a notice under section 406(1)﻿(u) and the food complies with any other requirements specified in the notice.
+  (c) provide for exemptions from specified requirements of the regulations where the residues present in the food concerned are within allowable limits specified in a notice under subsection (8) and the food complies with any other requirements specified in the notice.
 (5) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations setting food standards that food-related accessories must meet to ensure that food is safe and suitable.
 (6) Before recommending the making of regulations under this section, the Minister must take into account— (a) the need to protect public health; and